lauraharbach/lauraharbach.github.io/_pages/home.md

 ---
-title: Dr. Laura Harbach - Research
+title: Dr. Laura Harbach - Researcher
 permalink: /
 ---

+# 🚧 Website Under Construction 🚧

 Hello and welcome to my website.
 I'm Laura Harbach, a researcher who enjoys applying advanced computational modelling and complex systems analysis to understand pressing socio-environmental challenges.
 My academic journey began in astrophysics, where I gained extensive experience in simulating complex, dynamic physical systems.
 I completed a PhD in Physics from Imperial College London, where my research focused on computational astrophysics.
 As part of my Master of Physics degree from the University of Southampton, I also had the wonderful opportunity to conduct research at the Harvard-Smithsonian Center for Astrophysics.